Trahloc/midi-qol/Getting Started.md

 * **Active Auras.**
 This allows effects to be applied to nearby tokens without having to trigger any items.
 Think Paladin's Aura of Protection

+* **Anonymous**.
+This module can help you hide the names of creatures that you don't want revealed to your players and is compatible with MidiQOL.

 ####
 ## Configuration
 ### Conguration overview